kodykoester/flightComputer/README.md

 Project Goals
 Our primary objectives for this project are as follows:

-Flight Computer Design: Develop a reliable and efficient flight computer software capable of managing critical flight tasks in real-time.
+<strong>Flight Computer Design:</strong> Develop a reliable and efficient flight computer software capable of managing critical flight tasks in real-time.

-Debugging and Integration: Debug and integrate various software and hardware components to ensure a robust and cohesive system.
+<strong>Debugging and Integration:</strong> Debug and integrate various software and hardware components to ensure a robust and cohesive system.

-Systems Engineering: Apply systems engineering principles to ensure all flight computer components work in harmony.
+<strong>Systems Engineering:</strong> Apply systems engineering principles to ensure all flight computer components work in harmony.

-BLE & WiFi Communication: Implement Bluetooth Low Energy (BLE) and WiFi communication for seamless data exchange between the flight computer and ground station.
+<strong>BLE & WiFi Communication:</strong> Implement Bluetooth Low Energy (BLE) and WiFi communication for seamless data exchange between the flight computer and ground station.

-Structure Design and Analysis: Design and analyze the physical structure of the UAV for optimal performance and safety.
+<strong>Structure Design and Analysis:</strong> Design and analyze the physical structure of the UAV for optimal performance and safety.

-Trajectory Analysis: Perform trajectory analysis to ensure safe and efficient flight paths.
+<strong>Trajectory Analysis:</strong> Perform trajectory analysis to ensure safe and efficient flight paths.

-Memory & Power Constraints: Address memory and power constraints to optimize resource usage and ensure uninterrupted operation during flight.
+<strong>Memory & Power Constraints:</strong> Address memory and power constraints to optimize resource usage and ensure uninterrupted operation during flight.

-System Configuration Management: Implement robust configuration management for the entire system to ensure reliability.
+<strong>System Configuration Management:</strong> Implement robust configuration management for the entire system to ensure reliability.

 ## 🎉 Key Features <a name = "features"></a>
 Real-time flight control software.